Autographed Copy of "Maximum Volume: The Life of Beatles Producer George Martin"

-Author Ken Womack will personally sign and send you a hardcover copy of his book, Maximum Volume: The Life of Beatles Producer George Martin (The Early Years, 1926-1966).
+Author Ken Womack has signed a hardcover copy of his book, Maximum Volume: The Life of Beatles Producer George Martin (The Early Years, 1926-1966).

 Maximum Volume offers a glimpse into the mind, the music, and the man behind the sound of the Beatles.
 George Martin’s working-class childhood, his education, and his musical influences at London’s Guildhall School of Music and Drama profoundly shaped his early career at the EMI Group’s Parlophone Records.
 These musical influences would become the fount out of which flowed the genius behind his seven years producing the Beatles’ incredible body of work, including such albums as Rubber Soul, Revolver, Sgt.
 Pepper’s Lonely Hearts Club Band, and Abbey Road.